How to Buy Marijuana Stocks for Dummies

 First, let’s talk about how you actually buy marijuana stocks, or any stocks for that matter.
 The first thing you need to do is open a brokerage account.
 Here are the brokerage firms we recommend:

-- Open a Ally Invest account – One of the easiest brokerage firms to use out there with the lowest fees is Ally Invest.
-You can open an account with just $1 dollar deposit and trades are only $4.95 a pop.
-You can buy stocks on the over-the-counter (OTC) market in addition to stocks on major U.S. exchanges.
+- Open a TD Ameritrade account – One of the easiest brokerage firms to use out there is TD Ameritrade and they charge no trading commissions.
+Ever.
+Trades are always free, and you can buy stocks on the over-the-counter (OTC) market in addition to stocks on major U.S. exchanges.
 Great for beginners.
-Click here to open an Ally Invest account.
+Click here to open a TD Ameritrade account.

 After you’ve opened one of these brokerage accounts, we need to move on to stock selection.